gjlondon/definitive_guide_to_django_deployment/README.md

     # Install all the gems in the file "Gemfile"
     bundler install
-    # Ruby requires rehashing to use command line options
+    # Ruby requires rehashing to use new command line options
     rbenv rehash